NeloObiora/NeloObiora/README.md

 ## Hi there 👋, I am Rita

 ## ABOUT ME
-I'm a Data Scientist, Data Analyst and Economist.
+I'm a Data Analyst, Financial Analyst and Economist.
 I enjoy solving problems with data, automating processes and creating insights that drive decisions.
-Developed interest in Machine Learning and AI in general.
 💞  Always learning new things.
 💗  I enjoy playing badminton and travelling.